wildangellisa1977/FlipperHTTP/README.md

     - Go to the `File` menu, select `Save copy`, then choose `Raspberry Pi Pico`.
 Name the file `FlipperHTTPPico.py` and click `OK`.
     - Repeat the steps above for `main.py` and `urequests_2.py`, saving it to the Raspberry Pi Pico with the name `main.py` and `urequests_2.py`.

 You're all set!
 When you reboot your Pico W, it will run the FlipperHTTP Flash.
+Here's a video tutorial: https://www.youtube.com/watch?v=rdzKDCjbZ4k

 ## Usage in `C` (flipper_http.h and flipper_http.c)